-Members of Parliament are elected to the House of Commons to represent the interests and concerns of all the people who live in their constituency, whether they voted for them at the General Election or not.
-They are only able to deal with issues raised by their constituents.
-To find out if I am your Member, please enter your postcode in the search box on the homepage.
+Members are elected to the House of Commons to represent the interests and concerns of all the people who live in their constituency, whether they voted for them at the General Election or not.
+They are only able to deal with issues raised by their own constituents.
+To find out if I am your MP, please enter your postcode in the search box on the homepage.

 In Parliament, Members spend their time fighting for the interests of all their constituents by attending debates, scrutinising and voting on legislation, and attending meetings.
 If a constituent is happy for the issue to be made public, Members can ask an Oral or Written Question, secure a debate or even petition Parliament itself.
 Alongside this, we also hold advice surgeries for constituents where they can come and talk about local or national issues, attend meetings and community events, as well as visiting local organisations and businesses across the constituency.